Halloween can be scary for pets, too!

 5. Check those costumes.
 Costumes can be fun for the whole family.
 If you are planning on dressing up your best bud, ensure that the costume fits well and isn’t going to slip and tangle the pet or cause a choking hazard if chewed on.
 Never leave a costumed pet unattended.

 6. Meet other pets cautiously.
 If Fido or his friends will be costumed, be aware that the outfit could cause him stress –or worse– with other pets.
 Animals use subtle body language as a primary communication system with one another.
 Costumes prevent dogs from sending and receiving many of those messages.
-Be on extra alert to keep everyone safe and happy.
+Be on the extra alert to keep everyone safe and happy.
 Better still, skip the pet costumes unless pets are BFFs.